What Will Happen If You Deactivate Your Twitter Account

 4. Reusing Twitter Email (that you tried registering before)

-Once the Twitter account created using that email gets deleted permanently, then after a few months of its deleting, you can reuse the email.
+Once the Twitter account created using that email gets deleted permanently, after a few months of its deletion, you can reuse the email.

 You can use that same email to register for a new Twitter account.
-Since your account is deleted, you can use the username, contact number along with email address for your new account.
+Since your account has been deleted, you can use the username, contact number along email address for your new account.